GEANT/gitlab-to-forgejo/README.md

 ### Credits and fork information

-This is a fork of [gitlab_to_gitea](https://git.autonomic.zone/kawaiipunk/gitlab-to-gitea.git), with less features (this script does not import issues, milestones and labes)
+This is a fork of [gitlab_to_gitea](https://git.autonomic.zone/kawaiipunk/gitlab-to-gitea.git), with less features (this script does not import issues, milestones and labels)